github-education-resources/graduation/_data/djamaile/djamaile.md

 name: Djam
 institution: The Hague Univeristy 🚩
 profile_pic: djamaile.png
-quote: "Time to practise Algorithms & data structures to never use it again!"
+quote: Time to practise Algorithms & Data structures to never use it again!
 github_user: djamaile
 ---